strickyak/pythonine/README.md

 520 GOTO 110
 ```

-At the prompt, you can type `LIST` or `RUN` or `SHELL`.
+At the prompt, you can type `LIST` or `RUN` or `SHELL` or `BYE`.
+Or you
-Or you can define/redefine a line by starting with a line number.
+can define/redefine a line by starting with a line number.
+Or you
-Or you can type a `PRINT` statement.
-But the Basic only supports the
+can type a `PRINT` statement.
+But the Basic only supports the five
-five statement types used above, and only in the trivial way demonstrated.
+statement types used above, and only in the trivial way demonstrated.
+There is not (yet) any way to interrupt a running program and get back
+to the Basic prompt.

 ## Next Version